canonical/alertmanager-k8s-operator/CONTRIBUTING.md

 All default tests can be executed by running `tox` without arguments.

-You can also manually run specific test environment:
+You can also manually run a specific test environment:

 ```shell
 tox -e fmt              # update your code according to linting rules